ryanmac8/HA-Mint-Mobile/README.md

 # Mint Mobile - Home Assistant Integration

 This integration creates a sensor for each line and displays the remaining data usage for the month.
 If you have a Mint Mobile family, it will also pull in the data usage for each line.
-The sensor name is includes the name of each line so you can easily identity the line.
-In addition, each sensor contains the phone number of the line.
+The sensor name is includes additional attributes about the line.
+If there's any interest in needing the attributes broken out into additional sensors, open a issue and let me know.

+### Attributes Included:

+- Number of months purchased for plan
+- Days remaining in month (The number of days left in the data plan month)
+- Days remaining for plan (The number of days left that you have purchased)
+- Phone number
+- Line name
+- Last updated

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)